The true cost of slow site speed in eCommerce

 What is site speed costing your eCommerce business?

-Most eCommerce merchants are aware that higher speed = higher conversions, yet still seem to place performance optimisation towards the bottom of their long list of priorities.
+Most eCommerce merchants are aware that higher speed = higher conversions, yet still seem to place the performance optimisation required to improve this speed towards the bottom of their long list of priorities.

 The bad news is – site speed is about to become more important than ever before, and to keep up, you’re probably going to have to do something about it… Which could be quite expensive.
 The good news?
 Well, you’re reading this article, which is definitely a great start.

-Put simply – performance is speed.
+Put simply – performance optimisation is a range of tactics that improve website speed.
 There’s a lot of technical stuff in the background, but essentially it’s granular way to measure how quickly your site manages to do three important things:

-“The first ten things I’d do to improve a user’s experience on a merchant’s website – is to improve its speed.”– Joseph Russell, JH’s Head of Product Design
+“The first ten things I’d do to improve a user’s experience on a merchant’s website – is to improve its speed.”– Joseph Russell, JH’s Director of Strategy

 - Display your content to customers